 Learning how to raise church capital is important because of how it can help your church thrive!
-This might mean buying new properties, renovating buildings, investing in new ministries, establishing a legacy in your community, or any number of avenues for adding fuel to your mission and making more disciples.
+This might mean buying new properties, renovating buildings, investing in new ministries, or any number of avenues for adding fuel to your mission and making more disciples.

-Successfully raising church capital involves five major steps:
+Successfully running capital campaigns for churches involves five major steps:

 We’ll explore each of these and offer advice on how to execute them successfully so your church can raise the funds it needs for its future growth.
 But first, let’s start with the basics.

-A church capital campaign is a large-scale fundraising effort that many churches undertake to raise money for specific projects.
+Capital campaigns for churches are large-scale fundraising efforts that many churches undertake to raise money for specific projects.
 These fundraising campaigns offer significant financial benefits, usually take several months to coordinate, and often last from one to three years.